PradhanSomu/GenAI-Projects/Q&A Chatbot with RAG/README.md

-## Soon Streamlit app will be uploaded
+## The Streamlit app will be uploaded soon.